rverschae/rverschae.github.io/index.md

 # News

 ## 2022
-- Sponsor of postdoctoral Fondecyt researcher Christopher Flores, working on active learning.
+- [[Postdoctoral Fondecyt Avisor](https://www.anid.cl/concursos/concurso/?id=683)] I am Sponsor of Postdoctoral Fondecyt project of Christopher Flores, who working on active learning.

 ## 2021
 - [International Workshop on Innovative Robotics], Invited Speaker.
 Event organized by The University of Salento in collaboration with the Kyushu Institute of Technology, October 2021